BernardTolosajr/mrt-ninja/README.md

 MBTA Ninja is a crowdsourced alerting system for public transit in Philippines.

 The project started as a weekend hack.
-The site is built using Ember.js and Materialize.css, and redis
+The site is built using Ember.js, node.js, Materialize.css and redis

 ## Contributing